-Elsevier, a world-leading provider of scientific, technical and medical information products and services, and the Scaliger Institute of Leiden University Libraries have founded a three year fellowship program to enable international rare books scholars to study 16th -18th century scientific scholarship and publishing.
+Elsevier, a world-leading provider of information solutions that enhance the performance of science, health, and technology professionals, and the Scaliger Institute of Leiden University Libraries have founded a three-year fellowship program.
+This program will enable international rare books and humanities scholars to study 16th -18th century scientific scholarship and publishing.

 The applications for an Elsevier fellowship have to comply with a number of conditions:

 • Fellows are expected to conduct their research in Leiden University Libraries and/or The Scaliger Institute during the period of the Fellowship.

 • Fellows are responsible for ensuring they have the correct visa to support a research trip in the Netherlands for the duration of the Fellowship.

 • An invitation to take up a Fellowship will be made subject to agreement on the dates of the visit.
 Applicants should indicate their preferred dates on the application form.

 • It is the Fellow's responsibility to find accommodation (with the support of the Housing Department of the University) and to fund all the costs of the visit with the support of the funds awarded.
 Applicants should be aware that accommodation costs in Leiden may exceed the funds offered.